 Access our PDF files from the list below.
-Files contain lessons on the Base Ten System, place value, decimals, fractions, and math language development.
+Files contain lessons on the base ten system, place value, decimals, fractions, and math language.

 Overview of numeration and math language by Dr. Steve Chrisomalis, a linguistic anthropologist at Wayne State University-Detroit:

 Life-like bills are highly recommend because learning disabled students have great difficulty generalizing or applying practice to real-life situations.
 Learning the basic concepts using real coins and life-like bills, will assure that understanding is transferred to real problem solving.